 “I’m so lonely, Harold,” Charlotte heard herself whisper.
 “Are you really happy to see me?”

 He suggested luncheon at The Red Lion pub, a leisurely drive in the countryside, and then a cozy dinner at The Winston House.
 The summer sky was darkening and the moon was rising as they reminisced about the war days so long ago, then skipped to the more recent past.
 “My husband had cancer,” Charlotte said.
 “He was sick for so long; it was a terrible time.
 But my sons are grown now, and I’m trying to decide what to do with my life.
 Am I too old to go to college, Harold, and then get a real job?
 Not be a volunteer, you understand, but get a real job?”

 Harold didn’t answer.
 He seemed preoccupied with his own thoughts, then haltingly told her about Joan, his former wife, and their son and daughter.

-“We were happy, Joan and me, for a while,” he said quietly.
-“Had a walk-up flat that was comfortable but not fancy.
-She made all the kids’ clothes and seemed to enjoy cooking and fixing up the place.
+“We were happy, Joan and I, for a while,” he said quietly.
+“We had a comfortable flat in the central city.
+She made all the kids’ clothes and seemed to enjoy cooking and decorating the place.
 Then something happened.
 I don’t know what got into her, but she decided she didn’t want to stay home anymore.
-Wanted to go out and find herself a job, even though I was bringing home quite enough quid for the four of us.
+She wanted to go out and find herself a job, even though I was bringing home quite enough quid for the four of us.
 I told her that no wife of mine would be out walking the streets.
 She would stay home and be a proper mate to me and a good mother to our children.
-Then one day, she up and took the kids and walked out the door.
+Then one day, she took the kids and walked out the door.
 Said she wanted more.
 More!
 I never did understand any of it.”

 He smacked his hand against the polished marble of their small café table.
 “None of it did I understand,” he repeated.
 “I gave her everything…But let’s talk about cheerier things.
 What shall we do tomorrow?”